Cultural Technology Mentorship Syllabus Fall 2024

 2) Students will participate in online discussions and readings

-3) Students will write and present on civic responsibility and the ethic of service
+3) Students will write and present on civic responsibility and the ethics of service

 4) Students will meet weekly with guest lecturers and focus on developing workplace